Rajdip019/booklee/README.md

 ![image](https://user-images.githubusercontent.com/65490434/154921475-6b0b54ec-6268-48dd-bb97-619d3813b435.png)

+# 0. Developer?
+Here to contribute?

+If you want to contribute to Booklee then please click here.
+[Setup Guide in Local System](https://github.com/Rajdip019/booklee/blob/main/local_env_setup_guide.md)

+But, before anything, We will highly suggest you to read what is Booklee.
+And what functionalities we have.
+And visit [Booklee](https://booklee.vercel.app/), and experience the web app once.

 # 1. What is Booklee ?

 Booklee is a Web App, to sell and donate your second hand books at a minimal price or free of cost to help a needy learner, learn and grow more.